 What Is The DJI Ronin S?

-There are lots of reasons why so many people love the DJI Ronin S.
+There are many reasons people love the DJI Ronin S.

 It has an increased payload capacity of 8 lbs, which is great if you’re planning on using it with larger cameras such as a RED or Blackmagic Design Cinema Camera.

 It also has a Bluetooth remote that enables you to control it from up to 49 feet away.